Home Bingo Guides Bingo Bonuses & Promotions Explained

 What Is a Bingo Bonus?

 A bingo bonus is anything a site gives you on top of your normal tickets and cash balance.
-It can be a pot of bingo bonus funds, free or discounted tickets for certain rooms, or extras like free spins on side games that are bundled in with a bingo offer.
+It can be bingo bonus funds, free or discounted tickets for certain rooms, or extras like free spins on side games that are bundled in with a bingo offer.

 These bonuses show up in different places.
 Some are part of the welcome package, some are offered as reload deals for existing players and others are tied to loyalty schemes or one-off campaigns.
 The important thing is that every bonus lives under its own terms, and those terms decide how easy or awkward it is to enjoy.